Table of Contents

 Where do you put your resume accomplishments?

-The best place to include measurable accomplishments is your work experience section.
-Highlight your accomplishments with bullet points.
+The best place to put your measurable accomplishments is in your work experience section.
+Use bullet points.
 They make it easy for recruiters to see your impact at a glance.

 Below is an example of a resume work experience section.
-After the header is a brief paragraph describing the job’s responsibilities.
+First, a brief paragraph describes the job’s responsibilities.
 Then bullet points highlight some major accomplishments.

-The second best place is your resume summary.
+Another good place to add your resume accomplishments is to your resume summary.
 This is a brief statement at the top of your resume that provides a snapshot of your qualifications.
 Think of it as your elevator pitch or personal highlight reel.

-Here’s an example of a resume summary featuring measurable accomplishments:
+Here’s an example of a resume summary featuring some measurable accomplishments:

 If your resume doesn’t have a summary, I highly recommend adding one.
 “A professional summary is an amazing resource to optimize your resume with keywords, catch an employer’s attention, and provide career highlights,” says resume writer Jazlyn Unbedacht.